 In addition to knowing client interests, however, it is necessary to have a solid understanding of supplier offers.
-No two suppliers are alike, and their products, the demographic of their clients, the quality of their hotels and the tenor of their activities varies considerably.
-Choose suppliers that have a strong correspondance to the preferences of your clients.
+No two suppliers are alike, and their products, the demographic of their clients, the quality of their hotels, and the tenor of their activities vary considerably.
+Choose suppliers that have a strong correspondence to the preferences of your clients.

 What to do about the problem: Properly match supplier offers and information to your clients and only send information you deem appropriate.
 You will find that the recipients of your marketing better appreciate your efforts.